The Underhill Society of America

 Photo of Instructions of President Franklin D. Roosevelt to Myron C. Taylor as his personal representative to Pope Pius XII; undated but probably issued ca. 23 December 1939, when Taylor accepted the appointment.

-CAPTION FOR TRUMAN’S CITATION
+TRUMAN’S CITATION

 The certificate accompanying the award of the Medal of Merit honored Taylor “for extraordinary fidelity and exceptionally meritorious conduct,” and was issued by President Truman “in accordance with the order issued by General Washington at Headquarters, Newburgh, New York, on August 7, 1782, and pursuant to Act of Congress.”
 From Myron C. Taylor Scrapbook No. 2, Myron C. Taylor Papers, Underhill Society of America.